 High Intensity Interval Training (HIIT) is officially the Mediterranean diet of working out—it can seriously do no wrong.
 These bursts of aerobic exercises are quick, convenient, and keep your metabolism churning long after you completed your workout, which effectively means you're burning fat with minimal effort.
-And now, scientists can confirm that this workout strategy can also reverse the clock.
-According to scientists at the Mayo Clinic, new research demonstrates that HIIT can reverse some aspects of aging on a cellular level: The aerobic activity essentially enhances the way our cells produce protein—and since diminished protein synthesis is one of the most adverse signs of aging, this is quite notable.
+And now, research can confirm that this workout strategy can also reverse the clock.
+According to scientists at the Mayo Clinic, new research demonstrates that HIIT can reverse some aspects of aging on a cellular level.

+HIIT workouts are so effective because they produce results at the cellular level.
+The aerobic activity essentially enhances the way our cells produce protein—and since diminished protein synthesis is one of the most adverse signs of aging, this is quite notable.

 “We encourage everyone to exercise regularly, but the take-home message for aging adults that supervised high-intensity training is probably best, because, both metabolically and at the molecular level, it confers the most benefits," says K. Sreekumaran Nair, an endocrinologist who helped lead the study.